-Modern kitchen and dining area with wooden benches, large refrigerator, and pendant lights.
+Modern open-plan kitchen and dining area with wooden furniture and pendant lights

 Feasibility Study